 “In fact, I actually think of my inner Resistance as a pet — a little yappy dog I call Fluffy.
 Every time I sit down to work, Fluffy comes tearing around the corner yapping his fool head off.

 “Like any insecure yappy dog, Fluffy has good intentions — he wants to protect me from the pain of failure and humiliation.
-What he doesn’t realize is that the pain of not trying is far, far worse than the pain of failing.
+What he doesn’t realize is that the remorse of not trying is far, far worse than the embarrassment of failing.

 “The more I yell at Fluffy, the harder I try to drop-kick him into oblivion, the louder and more obnoxious he becomes.